 Petersfield today is an attractive market town that, as part of East Hampshire, welcomes a significant number of visitors each year.
 In 2010 the number of visitors was estimated at 199,000 staying visits and over 3.5 million day trips to the district per year (EHDC Tourism Development Plan).
 The creation of the South Downs National Park in 2011, of which the town is now an integral part, will mean that these figures will increase, perhaps significantly, over the coming years.
-The cultural and built heritage of the town and its district will also mean an increase in tourism, as its connections with the arts and crafts movement are recognised, its artists and writers are promoted and its vibrant artistic and musical life is celebrated.

 Visitors spend money which will lead to increased prosperity for the area and bring additional employment.
 It is imperative for the town that this increase in visitor numbers, both staying visitors and day trippers, is developed to the full and the town's availability as an accommodation and holiday centre is maximised.
 However, any new and expanded tourism and leisure facilities must be consistent with the National Park's first purpose of conserving and enhancing and must not harm landscape, wildlife, historic interests or spoil other people's enjoyment of the area.
 They must conform with the JCS/EHDC Tourism Strategy in developing the area's current tourism assets in a sustainable way.